GaloisInc/ivory/ivory-tutorial/tutorial.md

 ### Simulating a battle

-Now, let's modify the `ivoryMain` function to include a simple battle simulation.
-We'll make a single instance of a `Character` struct, do some damage to it, and then simulate them invoking a healing spell.
+Let's modify the `ivoryMain` function to include a simple battle simulation.
+We'll make a single instance of a `Character` struct, do some damage to it, and then have them cast a healing spell.
 To do this, we'll need to implement some more logic: a way to damage the character, and the healing spell.

 Let's start with the damage application.
-We would like to apply a minimal amount of damage, plus some variable amount of damage that we can use to to simulate a better/worse attack.
-Let's re-use the `gen_rand` macro that was used in testing above to aid in the definition of a new procedure: `apply_damage`.
+We would like to apply a minimal amount of damage, plus some variable amount of damage that we can use to to simulate a better or worse attack.
+Let's re-use the `gen_rand` macro that was used in testing above to define a new procedure, `apply_damage`.
 This procedure will take three arguments: base damage, a maximum additional damage to apply, and the `Character` that is the target of the damage.

 ```haskell
 apply_damage :: Def ('[Uint16, Uint16, Ref s ('Struct "Character")] ':-> ())